“breach”

 Failure to comply has consequences

-The reputational impact, should also not be underestimated, Would you continue to do business with a company that lost or sold your personal identifiers or contact details to unknown third parties?
+Non-compliance with POPIA can result in massive fines and lengthy prison sentences of up to 15 years.
+Companies may also face the risk of class action lawsuits under POPIA, and severe reputational damage for non-compliance.
+Would you continue to do business with a company that lost or sold your personal identifiers or contact details to unknown third parties?

 Data Governance is a necessity